-- 263. A medical scheme should prepare consolidated financial statements in terms of IFRS 10 Consolidated Financial Statements, if it has subsidiaries. - 264.
-The medical scheme's results and financial position should be presented separately in separate financial statements consolidated results and financial position should be presented in consolidated financial statements. - 265.
+- 281. A medical scheme should prepare consolidated financial statements in terms of IFRS 10 if it has subsidiaries. - 282.
+The medical scheme's results and financial position should be presented separately in separate financial statements and the consolidated results and financial position should be presented in consolidated financial statements. - 283.
 The benefit option results, and solvency calculation are based on scheme-only results.